Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Interactive actions currently include on the fly assigning, edition of the remaining effort and the drag'n'drop within a workflow.

+Tuleap also support Kanban methodology with a dedicated cardwall.

 Creating an Agile Dashboard
 ---------------------------